acourtneybrown/dotfiles/README.md

 Ultimately, both of these files should be idempotent and thus can be used to re-run to update as needed.

-Lastly, `confluent-setup.sh` installs additional tools & setup for work at Confluent.
-It should be run (manually) after `bootstrap` has finished.

 ### General flow

 ```bash